PipedreamHQ/pipedream/docs/docs/workspaces-and-credits-faq/README.md

 ## Orgs are now workspaces

 We've renamed organizations to [workspaces](/workspaces), which is more consistent with the language other products use.
-Anywhere you used to see references to “organizations”, you'll now see “workspaces”.
+Anywhere you used to see references to "organizations", you'll now see "workspaces".

 ## Invocations are now credits